lukaszlacinski/mp-auth/README.md

 require access to the Identity Provider database to verify an access token.
 Or they cannot be stack up with other authentication classes to authenticate a bearer token against multiple Identity Providers.
 The Multiprovider Authentication middleware fill up the gap.
-It supports all Identity Providers that issue JWT token and [Globus][globus] that issues opaque access token.
-Support for other Identity Providers can easily be extended by adding a new backend in `mp_auth/backends`.
+It supports all Identity Providers that issue JWT tokens and [Globus][globus] that issues opaque access tokens.
+Support for other Identity Providers can easily be added by creating a new backend in `mp_auth/backends`.
 Each backend can be used separately as an Django REST Framework authentication class, or can be a part of list of authentication class that Django REST Framework will go through to authenticate an HTTP request.
 `mp_auth.backend.mp.MultiproviderAuthentication` is a special authentication class that calls all